dftbplus/recipes/docs/electronicdynamics/spectra.rst

 This chapter serves as a tutorial on using the real time propagation of electronic dynamics as implemented in DFTB+ for the calculation of electronic absorption spectra.

-Unless some good reason exist for not doing so, the electronic spectrum should be calculated at the equilibrium geometry.
+Unless some good reason exists for not doing so, the electronic spectrum should be calculated at the equilibrium geometry.
 For this example we will use an optimized Chlorophyl a molecule.
 The example reproduces the results in `Oviedo, M. B., Negre, C. F. A., & Sánchez, C. G. (2010).
 Dynamical simulation of the optical response of photosynthetic pigments.
 Physical Chemistry Chemical Physics : PCCP, 12(25), 6706–6711. <ttp://doi.org/10.1039/b926051j>`_

 The input
 =========